agusgonzaleznic/github-reusable-workflows/README.md

 - Both workflows are framework-agnostic and can work with any Vite-based project
 - Use `@main` branch for stable versions, or pin to a specific commit SHA for reproducibility
 - **Important**: Use relative paths without `./` prefix for `artifact-path` (e.g., `'dist'` not `'./dist'`) to ensure proper artifact upload with GitHub Actions
+- **Reusable Workflow Pattern**: The reusable workflow does NOT define its own `permissions` or `concurrency` groups.
+These must be defined in the calling workflow to avoid deadlock conflicts

 ## Troubleshooting